 Our political contributions and related expenditures are guided by policy and disclosed in these documents.
 All contributions and expenditures disclosed in the reports below were made in accordance with the Edison International Political Contribution Policy.

-Edison International participated in the 2014 CPA-Zicklin Index of Corporate Political Disclosure and Accountability, which measures the political transparency and oversight practices and policies of the top 300 companies in the S&P 500.
-Edison International placed in the top three rankings for disclosure and accountability in the 2014 CPA-Zicklin Index.
-A full report on the 2014 CPA-Zicklin Index can be found here.
+Edison International participated in the 2015 CPA-Zicklin Index of Corporate Political Disclosure and Accountability, which measures the political transparency and oversight practices and policies of S&P 500 companies.
+Edison International placed in the top two rankings for disclosure and accountability in the 2015 CPA-Zicklin Index.
+A full report on the 2015 CPA-Zicklin Index can be found here.